khankhadija/AgentDiscoveriesApp-JavaHibernate/README.md

 [here](https://dev.mysql.com/downloads/installer/) if you don't already have it.
 When running through the installer you can keep all the default options.

-Update:
- - the `database.username` and `database.password` fields in `config.properties`.
- - the `javax.persistence.jdbc.user` and `javax.persistence.jdbc.password` fields in `META-INF/persistence.xml`.

 # Setup

 Open mysql workbench, choose the local mysql instance.
-Create a database called `agentdiscoveries` and then you can start the application which will create the necessary tables.
+Create a database called `agentdiscoveries`.
+Later, when you start the application it will create the necessary tables itself.

+- Copy `AgentDiscoveries-Backend/src/main/resources/template_config.properties` and rename the new copy `config.properties`.
+Update the `database.username` and `database.password` fields in your new file.
+- Copy `AgentDiscoveries-Backend/src/main/resources/META-INF/template_persistence.xml` and rename the new copy `persistence.xml`.
+Update the `javax.persistence.jdbc.user` and `javax.persistence.jdbc.password` fields in your new file.

 # Running the application